pivotal-cf/docs-tiledev/CONTRIBUTING.md

 owner: Services
 ---

 The Tile Developer documentation project team welcomes contributions from the community.
-Before you start working with the Tile Developer documentation, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+[Developer Certificate of Origin](https://cla.vmware.com/dco) is the guide to.
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.